Poul Nyrup Rasmussen

-Poul Oluf Nyrup Rasmussen ([ˈpʰʌwl ˈnyˀɔp ˈʁɑsmusn̩], informally Poul Nyrup, born 15 June 1943) is a retired Danish politician.
-Rasmussen was Prime Minister of Denmark from 25 January 1993 to 27 November 2001 and President of the Party of European Socialists (PES) from 2004 to 2011.
-He was the leader of the governing Social Democrats from 1992 to 2002.
-He was a member of the European Parliament from 2004 to 2009.
+Poul Oluf Nyrup Rasmussen ([ˈpʰʌwl ˈnyˀɔp ˈʁɑsmusn̩], informally Poul Nyrup, born 15 June 1943) is a retired Danish politician, who served as Prime Minister of Denmark from 25 January 1993 to 27 November 2001 and President of the Party of European Socialists (PES) from 2004 to 2011.
+He was the leader of the governing Social Democrats from 1992 to 2002 and was also a member of the European Parliament from 2004 to 2009.

 Rasmussen is a member of the Club of Madrid.
 In 2007 he published the book I grådighedens tid (In a Time of Greed), which contains harsh criticism of the role hedge and venture capital funds play in the global economy.

 Early life

-Rasmussen was born to a working-class family in Esbjerg in 1943.
-His parents were Oluf Nyrup Rasmussen and Vera Eline Nyrup Rasmussen.
+Rasmussen was born to a working-class family on 15 June 1943 in Esbjerg, Denmark, to Oluf and Vera Eline Nyrup Rasmussen.
 He studied at the University of Copenhagen, earning a M.sc. degree in Economics in 1971.
-While studying he was active in the social democratic student union Frit Forum, where he met some of his future political colleagues.
+While studying, he was active in the social democratic student union Frit Forum, where he met some of his future political colleagues.
 He paid his way through university by doing several jobs, like counting traffic and being a part-time delivery boy.

 Political career

-Member of the Folketing 1987-1993
+Member of the Folketing 1987–1993

 He was first elected to the Folketing from Western Jutland in 1987, where he became Deputy Chairman of the Social Democrats, with Svend Auken as chairman.
 He had together with Mogens Lykketoft made proposals for Social Democratic reforms.
 From 1988 to 1992 he was chairman of the Committee on Business and Trade, as well as spokesperson of Business.
 After the 1990 election, he was seen as a much more realistic candidate for Prime Minister than Auken.

 In 1992 Rasmussen replaced Auken, the long serving leader of the Social Democrats, after his failure to form a government with the Radikale Venstre after the 1990 election, despite good results for both parties.
 Many in the party felt that Auken had stuck to a too left wing agenda, scuttling a possible deal with the more centrist Radikale Venstre.